Kente cloth: Controversy

 Congressional Democrats wearing kente cloth, June 2020.

 In June 2020, Democratic Party leaders kneeled in the United States Capitol Visitor Center for 8 minutes and 42 seconds in protest, causing controversy by wearing stoles made of kente cloth to show support against systemic racism.
 While it was said to be an act of unity with African-Americans, many, including Jade Bentil, a Ghanaian-Nigerian researcher, voiced objection tweeting "My ancestors did not invent Kente cloth for them to be worn by publicity (obsessed) politicians as 'activism' in 2020".
 On the other hand Congressional Black Caucus chair Karen Bass said, at a news conference for the introduction of the Justice in Policing Act of 2020, that the non-black lawmakers were showing solidarity, and April Reign, who is credited with initiating the #OscarsSoWhite hashtag, while not a fan of the symbolism, suggested that the legislation's fate is more relevant than the event in the Capitol's Emancipation Hall.

-There is also a controversy with Louis Vuitton's usage of a printed and monogrammed version of kente in their autumn-winter 2021 collection by American creative director Virgil Abloh, whose grandmother was Ghanaian.
-Additionally, questions of ownership of the woven craft, its image, and location of ateliers of production of kente.
+There was also a controversy with Louis Vuitton's usage of a printed and monogrammed version of Kente in their autumn-winter 2021 collection by American creative director Virgil Abloh, whose grandmother was Ghanaian.

+Additionally, there are questions of ownership of the woven craft, its image, and location of ateliers of production of kente.
 To this question of cultural appropriation, Abloh's response to the press in 2020 was: "Provenance is reality; ownership is a myth.
 In the same way, we cannot control our inspirations, we cannot trade-mark natural or cultural heritage as contemporary artistic territory."
-This coincided with the first appearance of this design of kente cloth printed on a dress worn by American poet Amanda Gorman for the cover of Vogues May 2021 issue.
+This coincided with the first appearance of this design of Kente cloth printed on a dress worn by American poet Amanda Gorman for the cover of Vogues May 2021 issue.

 Geographical Indication status

 In September 2025, Ghana gained GI status for the Kente.
-Under the GI status, only kente cloths woven using traditional techniques and in approved Ghanaian communities are allowed to use the name, as the law protects Kente as Ghana's intellectual property.
+Under the GI status, only Kente cloths woven using traditional techniques and in approved Ghanaian communities are allowed to use the name, as the law protects Kente as Ghana's intellectual property.
 Bonwire, Agotime Kpetoe, and Sakora Wonoo are the towns where Kente is traditionally woven and approved by the Ghana Ministry of Tourism.
 Only kente crafted in the selected communities may lawfully be sold as kente thanks to the new GI law.
-Previously, the Ghana Copyright Act of 2005 (Act 690) protected kente styles and designs from being duplicated, however, it was limitated in protecting kente from third-party manufacturers.
+Previously, the Ghana Copyright Act of 2005 (Act 690) protected Kente styles and designs from being duplicated.
+However, it was limited in protecting kente from third-party manufacturers.